 The Elementary IT program focuses on the key skills needed for our students to succeed in today’s technology driven society.
 The Technology program is aligned with the Pennsylvania Science and Technology Standards and the National Educational Technology Standards.
 The lessons and activities for K through 5 are developed to enhance student technology concepts and abilities using scaffolding methods and techniques.
 Our core curriculum is based around the key areas of Computer Operations and Parts, Word Processing, Mulit-Media Presentations, Internet Use and Safety, and the use of Curriculum Related Software.
 These areas provide students with a firm foundation, which is evident in technology projects completed in and out of their classrooms.
 Students gain valuable hands on experience using the latest technology, which they can apply to their daily lives.
 The skills and concepts learned through the UCFSD Elementary Instructional Technology program foster problem solving and real world skills, which help prepare them for this digital age.

 All students in the four elementary schools across the Unionville-Chadds Ford School District participate in district-wide screenings to determine their literacy skill levels.
-K-2 screenings are completed three times per year using DIBELS* and grades 3-5 screenings are completed twice yearly using the GRADE+.
+K-2 screenings are completed three times per year using DIBELS* and grades 3-5 screenings are completed three time yearly using the STAR Reading.
 Children qualify to participate in the district’s Title 1 Reading Support Program based on the results of these screenings and additional assessments.

 Title 1 Reading Support is offered as a supplement to the existing literacy program.
 Its purpose is to help students learn reading skills and develop strategies to become independent readers.
 In the reading support program, students receive small group instruction focused on reading foundations with a highly qualified reading specialist.
 This support does not take the place of classroom reading instruction, but reinforces and supports the existing reading program.